micahasmith/micahasmith.github.io/_posts/2014-09-03-clojure-anonymous-functions.md

 (
    ;; here is the entire function!
    #(str "hello " %1 " " %2)
-   ;; here is the arg1 to the function
+   ;; here is the arg1 and arg2 to the function "micah" "smith"
-   "micah" "smith"
  ) ;; returns "hello micah smith"
 {% endhighlight %}